Philippines

 Development Action for Women Network (DAWN)

-DAWN supports Filipino migrant domestic workers and their families, through social services, alternative livelihoods, research and advocacy, and education.
-It offers direct case management, airport and travel assistance for distressed women migrant, temporary shelter, counseling, education, and legal and paralegal assistance.
-DAWN undertakes research on issues affecting women migrants and their children, and lobbies for laws and policies to protect the rights and welfare of migrant workers and their families.
+DAWN provides direct assistance to distressed women migrant workers, including case management, airport and travel assistance, temporary shelter, counselling, educational support, and legal and paralegal services.
+It also undertakes research on issues affecting women migrants and their children and advocates for laws and policies that protect the rights and welfare of migrant workers and their families.

 Email